rebroad/xfce4-xr-desktop/README.md

 - GTK3
 - X11
 - Compatible AR glasses (tested with Xreal Air 2 Pro)
-- XR driver (installed via Breezy Desktop or similar)
+- XR driver that provides shared memory interface (must work with XFCE4 - **NOT Breezy Desktop**, which is GNOME/KDE only)

 ## Installation